nsetzer/daedalus-games/csp2.md

         ideally 1 update : 1 frame
         with reconciliation, it can be much more only reconcile on even frames?

+metric: number of bytes incoming and outgoing per player
+        query param to display this information
+        use JSON.stringify and count
+        for illustrative purposes pushing towards msgpack or something

 demo client